 A “trustee” of a trust is the person that is assigned to hold onto the trust assets for the benefit of another person.
 Essentially this person is the one in charge who runs the show.

-Let’s back up so we can really understand the role of the Trustee.
+Let’s back up so we can really understand the Trustee’s role.

 A trust has 3 types of people

 2. The person who is the beneficiary of the assets